Graduate Programs and Policies

 Students must have their program's approval for all transfer credits.

-Internships may be taken for elective credit in all graduate programs except for Curatorial Practice.
+Internships may be taken for elective credit in all graduate programs except for MArch and Curatorial Practice.

 Please consult with your program's office for details.